Edge of Winter (film): Plot

 Divorcee Elliot Baker, who has just lost his job for punching his boss, jumps at the chance to spend time with his sons, teenager Bradley and younger Caleb.
 After their mother drops the boys off, they discover Elliot's shotgun in his bedroom.
-Elliot yells at them, but then apologises and decides it'd be a good bonding experience to teach the boys about firearm safety.
+Elliot yells at them, but then apologises and decides it would be a good bonding experience to teach the boys about firearm safety.
 En route to Elliot's old lumber yard in the wilderness, Elliot discovers text messages on Brad's phone expressing displeasure with spending time with his father.
 Elliot hides the phone.

 At the lumber yard, Elliot tells Brad to keep the gun close but Brad ignores him and the gun kicks back and knocks him to the ground.
 Brad gets half angry and half embarrassed, and stays in the car.
 Caleb becomes upset after killing a rabbit.

 Preparing to leave, Brad is concerned about Elliot drinking and driving, so Elliot hands Brad the keys and teaches him how to drive.
 Caleb and Brad get into a fight, which results in the car sliding off the road and becoming stuck.
 They spend the night in the car, where Caleb tells Elliot about his step-father's promotion and their forthcoming move to London.
 Distraught, Elliot slams his hands repeatedly into the steering wheel, breaking his cast before falling asleep.

 In the morning they head to a nearby hunting cabin to gather supplies, as they would freeze or starve attempting to reach the main road.
 Approaching the cabin, Brad falls through some ice.
 Elliot jumps in and yells for Caleb to get off the ice and start a fire in the cabin.
 Elliot covers Brad with blankets and puts Brad by the fire.
 After a while Elliot expresses his anger at losing his family when they move to London.
 Later in the night, the three are startled when two hunters, Richard and Luc, arrive also seeking shelter.
 Elliot is suspicious of the men, and demands they disarm before letting them inside.